David Martin has been appointed Chairman of the Board, effective Tuesday 3 December 2019.

 She is currently also Chair of our Community Foundation.

-Michele commenced her career as a Chartered Accountant with Price Waterhouse & worked with them for a number of years.
+Michele commenced her career as a Chartered Accountant with Price Waterhouse and worked with them for a number of years.
 She then spent 22 years in the Adelaide office of Moore Stephens, Chartered Accountants, advising to small business in the area of tax & accounting.
 She served on several boards including Louise Place and the Catholic Development Fund.

 Michele is married to John Lampard and they have two daughters, Bridget and Annabel.
-Michele has been involved with fundraising at the girls’ schools and is past President of Walford PTA and current treasurer of the Walford Rowing Committee.
+Michele has been involved with fundraising at the girls’ schools and is past President of Walford PTA and former treasurer of the Walford Rowing Committee.
 She enjoys walking, reading, travel and spending time at the holiday house on the Murray.

 Michaela joined the Board of Southern Cross Care in 2018.